Skip to main content

 Jiang et al. (2023) (Jiang et al., 2023) proposed FLARE (Forward-Looking Active REtrieval), which triggers retrieval only when the model's confidence drops during generation.
 FLARE monitors the probability of generated tokens, and when confidence falls below a threshold (indicating the model is uncertain about what it is generating), it uses the generated low-confidence tokens as a query to retrieve supporting evidence.
 This "active" retrieval strategy avoids unnecessary searches (when the model is confident in its parametric knowledge) while ensuring retrieval happens precisely when the model needs external support.

 FLARE's confidence-based triggering is a principled approach to the "when to search" problem: rather than always retrieving or following a fixed schedule, the model's own uncertainty signal determines when retrieval is needed.
 This is both more efficient (fewer retrieval calls) and more effective (retrieval happens exactly when it is needed) than fixed retrieval strategies.
+Whereas IRCoT retrieves at every reasoning step, FLARE retrieves only when confidence drops, making its hop count depend on model uncertainty rather than reasoning structure.

 DSP: Demonstrate-Search-Predict